-THE Committee are unanimously of opinion that the present condition of the Force is not satisfactory; that the attendance of officers and men at drill and parade is, as a rule, very irregular; that the Force, generally, is losing ground; and that it cannot, under the present system, be made efficient for the purposes of defence.
+The Committee are unanimously of opinion that the present condition of the Force is not satisfactory; that the attendance of officers and men at drill and parade is, as a rule, very irregular; that the Force, generally, is losing ground; and that it cannot, under the present system, be made efficient for the purposes of defence.
 This opinion is supported by the testimony of the officers commanding corps, batteries, and companies, as contained in their replies to the questions addressed to them by the President.
-The Commandant panies, as contained in their replies to the questions addressed to them by the President.
 The Commandant and the officers commanding the several branches of the Force are also of the same opinion.
-The unsatisfactory condition of the Force, it is alleged, has been brought about by a variety of causes, of which the following may be specially mentioned:-(a.) uncertainty in the action of the Legislature of the Colony; (b.) the abolition of Land Orders; (c.) the subsequent introduction, for one year only, of direct payment; (d.) the sudden withdrawal of this payment; (c.) the knowledge that Volunteers in the colonies of New South Wales and South Australia were receiving pay; and (f.) the inability of the officers to enforce the regulations, which were framed to apply to a system based on the principle of paying for services rendered.
+The unsatisfactory condition of the Force, it is alleged, has been brought about by a variety of causes, of which the following may be specially mentioned:-(a) uncertainty in the action of the Legislature of the Colony; (b.) the abolition of Land Orders; (c.) the subsequent introduction, for one year only, of direct payment; (d.) the sudden withdrawal of this payment; (e.) the knowledge that Volunteers in the colonies of New South Wales and South Australia were receiving pay; and (f.) the inability of the officers to enforce the regulations, which were framed to apply to a system based on the principle of paying for services rendered.

 The experience of Queensland, that a fairly satisfactory defence force cannot be maintained by a purely volunteer system, is not singular.
 In the Province of South Australia it was found necessary, many years ago, to introduce the system of payment; and in the Colony of New South Wales, notwithstanding the large community from which volunteers could be drawn, the Legislature has been obliged to introduce a somewhat similar, but more expensive system.
-The feeling of enthusiasm which prompts the enrolment of volunteers gradually dies out, and, in times of peace, when there seems to be no immediate necessity for the existence of a force for the protection of the country, there arises, sooner or later, a reluctance on the part existence of a force for the protection of the country, there arises, sooner or later, a reluctance on the part of those who have enrolled themselves to devote time and energy without receipt of an equivalent.
+The feeling of enthusiasm which prompts the enrolment of volunteers gradually dies out, and, in times of peace, when there seems to be no immediate necessity for the existence of a force for the protection of the country, there arises, sooner or later, a reluctance on the part of those who have enrolled themselves to devote time and energy without receipt of an equivalent.
 This is more especially the case in countries like Queensland, where the population is comparatively small, and the Force must necessarily be recruited almost entirely from the wage-earning portion of the community, who cannot afford to give up any substantial part of their time without some pecuniary recompense.
 In view of this condition of things, and of the feelings common to all classes, that time and energy, unless in cases of special emergency, cannot fairly be demanded for the benefit of the country without some return for the work done, competent military authorities are unanimous in testifying as to the necessity of reverting to payment if a defence force is to be made really efficient.
 With this opinion the Committee think that the system at present existing in this colony is of little, if any, protective value.
 The Committee are of opinion that it would be useless to continue it, and that satisfactory results can be obtained only by introducing a pay system.
 They are, however, fully impressed with the absolute necessity of exercising very great economy in introducing changes.
-They assume that the circumstances of the colony would not, for the present, warrant the establishment of a permanent paid body of men, which is obviously the most perfect form of defence force; and that the object now to be attained is to secure, at the least possible expense to the State, a number of men that will be fairly serviceable in the case of need, and thus render profitable the large expenditure that has already been incurred in the purchase of material and in the construction of works of defence.
+They assume that the circumstances of the colony would not, for the present, warrant the establishment of a permanent paid body of men, which is obviously the most perfect form of defence force; and that the object now to be attained is to secure, at the least possible expense to large expenditure that has already been incurred in the purchase of material and in the construction of works of defence.